 To learn more, read our article on disability benefits for Vietnam Veterans exposed to Agent Orange.
 You can also call the VA's Agent Orange helpline at 800-749-8387, email GW/[email protected], or learn more with the VA's guide to Agent Orange exposure and disability compensation.

-A benefit called Dependency and Indemnity Compensation (DIC) is a benefit paid to surviving family members when a veteran has either died in the line of duty or died from a disability or illness incurred during service.
+A benefit called Dependency and Indemnity Compensation is paid to surviving family members when a veteran has either died in the line of duty or died from a disability or illness incurred during service.

-Depending on your age, this benefit could be available to you if your biological father died from an Agent Orange related-illness (such as diabetes, ischemic heart disease, Parkinson's disease, or certain types of cancer) or ALS.
-However, DIC is available only to a surviving child who is all of the following:
+Depending on your age, this benefit could be available to you if your biological father or mother died from a service-connected illness or disability, such as an Agent Orange-related illness (like diabetes, ischemic heart disease, Parkinson's disease, certain types of cancer, or ALS).

 Survivors pension is a benefit available to surviving children of wartime veterans who received honorable discharges.
-It is sometimes called the death pension.
+It's sometimes called the "death pension."

 Benefits can cover degree or certificate programs, apprenticeship, or on-the-job training.
-Remedial programs can also be covered.
-See the DEA pamphlet for more information.
+Career and education counseling can also be covered.
+(See the VA's DEA program page for more information.)